 An Authorised Participant who submits a valid application for redemption of Shares (the "Relevant Shares") on or before the Final Dealing Date shall not be subject to the Compulsory Redemption process in respect of the Relevant Shares.
 However, in the event that any such application for redemption has not settled in advance of the Compulsory Redemption Date (as a result of the relevant Authorised Participant having failed to deliver the Relevant Shares by such date), the relevant redemption application shall be cancelled.
-In such circumstances, the number of Shares that were the subject of the cancelled redemption application will be compulsorily redeemed along with all of the other outstanding Shares in the ICAV on the Compulsory Redemption Date.
+In such circumstances, the number of Shares that were the subject of the cancelled redemption application will be compulsory Redemption Date.
 The relevant Authorised Participant whose application was cancelled will be required to reimburse the ICAV to the extent that the redemption price per Share determined in respect of the Compulsory Redemption exceeds the redemption price per Share that would have been payable to the relevant Authorised Participant in respect of the cancelled redemption application had it not been cancelled, such amount representing the loss to the Fund or Class incurred in connection with the cancellation of the redemption application.